cloudmesh-community/book/chapters/cloud/datacenter.md

 based programs, as well as jobs that utilize virtual machines.
 With its availability of >46000 cores it provides one of the larges NSF sponsored cloud environment.
-Through its ability to provide bare metal provisioning and the access to infiniband between all virtual machines it is an ideal machine for exploring performance oriented virtualization techniques.
+Through its ability to provide bare metal provisioning and the access to Infiniband between all virtual machines it is an ideal machine for exploring performance oriented virtualization techniques.